You can help by letting us know if you see a streetlight, illuminated traffic sign or bollard that is not working.

 How can I request additional lighting?

-However if the Parish Council were prepared to fund the initial installation /servicing costs and pay a commuted sum (this is an upfront sum to cover future maintenance costs) we would be prepared to take on future energy and maintenance costs for that lighting as long as it is installed on the public highway and to our specification.
+Unfortunately, Oxfordshire County Councils budget is strictly for the maintenance, emergency and energy costs of our existing assets and not for the reposition of existing or the addition of new lighting installations.
+However, if the Parish Council were prepared to fund the initial installation /servicing costs and pay a commuted sum (this is an upfront sum to cover future maintenance costs) we would look into taking on future energy and maintenance costs for that installation as long as it is installed on the public highway and to our specification.

 In rural areas new lighting will only be provided in consultation with the local councils.
 A test will be whether it is necessary (for road safety or security reasons), affordable and sustainable

-It may also be worth contacting Thames Valley Police to see if they would be prepared to fund the initial installation and servicing costs if this area is known as an accident ‘hotspot’ or if it is an anti-social behaviour area.
+It may also be worth contacting Thames Valley Police to see if they would be prepared to fund the initial installation and servicing costs if this area is known as an accident ‘hotspot’ or if there are reports of anti-social behavior in the area.

 How do you check lights that burn during daylight hours?